-Illinois Commercial Electricity: Deregulated since 2007, Illinois offers full retail choice in ComEd and Ameren territories.
+Illinois Commercial Electricity: Deregulated since 1997, Illinois offers full retail choice in ComEd and Ameren territories.
 Average commercial rate: 10-13¢/kWh (2026).
-Chicago-area businesses can save 8-15% by switching from utility default rates to competitive suppliers.
+Chicago-area businesses should compare supplier offers against utility default rates, capacity terms, and contract pass-through language.

 Illinois Commercial Natural Gas: Full gas choice via Nicor Gas, Peoples Gas, and North Shore Gas.
 Chicago Citygate is a major pricing hub.
-Businesses save 20-40% vs utility Purchased Gas Adjustment (PGA) rates.
+Savings versus utility Purchased Gas Adjustment rates vary by basis, usage shape, fees, and term length.
 Gas Guide →

 Track MISO real-time electricity prices for Illinois downstate customers (Ameren) and compare competitive commercial supplier rates for Chicago's ComEd territory.